PrimeLabDev/contracts-documentation/README.md

 description: Revokes access to a file hash.

 ###### Parameters
+- `user`: string - The account_id of the user that shall be not authorized to access the file.
+- `storage_manager`: string - name of the storage manager.
 - `filehash`: string - The hexadecimal representation of the hash/id of the file that the `user` shall lose it's access into.
-- `storage_manager`: string - name of the storage manager.
-- `user`: string - The account_id of the user that shall be not authorized to access the file.
+- `uri`: string - The URI or reference hash for the file location within the `storage_manager`.

 ###### Returns
 Has no returns.